jerobado/Study/ASP.NET Core/README.md

 - action or action methods is a method that runs in response to a request
 - action method on an MVC controller

-**Reflection**
-- in .NET allows you to obtain information about types in your application at runtime.
-You can use reflection to create instance of classes at runtime and to invoke and access them.

-**Reverse proxy**
-- external HTTP server outside your ASP.NET Core application (i.e. IIS, Apache HTTP, NGINX, etc.)

-**Page-based websites**
-- websites that user can browse multiple pages, enters data into forms, and generally consumes content

 **Page handler**
 - is a method that runs in response to a request.
 Razor Page models must be derived from the PageModel class.
 They can contain multiple page handlers, though typically they only contain one or two.
 - page handler on a Razor page
+- each Razor Page typically handles a single _route_, but it can handle multiple HTTP verbs like `GET` and `POST`.
+- each page handler typically handles a single HTTP verb.

+**Page-based websites**
+- websites that user can browse multiple pages, enters data into forms, and generally consumes content

+**PageModel**
+- this is where you define the binding models for a page, which extracts data from the incoming request.
+- it's also where you defing the page's page handlers

+**Partial views**
+- are a bit like Razor Pages without the `PageModel` and handlers
+- they are purely about rendering small sections of HTML, rather than handling requests, model binding, and validation, cand calling the application model
+- they are great for encapsulating small usable bits of HTML that you need to generate on multiple Razor Pages

 **Pipeline**
 - the process wherein a piece of middleware can call another piece of middleware, which in turn can call another, and so on.